SurveyMonkey/surveymonkey-android-sdk/README.md

 Yes, the mobile SDK can be incorporated into your app with any SurveyMonkey plan.
 However, developers must upgrade to ADVANTAGE or higher to take actions based on responses to survey questions (prompt users who report high satisfaction with your app to review it).

-[Custom variables](http://help.surveymonkey.com/articles/en_US/kb/What-are-custom-variables-and-how-do-I-use-them) are available in PREMIER plans.
+[Custom variables](http://help.surveymonkey.com/articles/en_US/kb/What-are-custom-variables-and-how-do-I-use-them) are available in Advantage Plan or higher.

 *How can I style the survey?
 How will it look on a mobile device?*